mlan/docker-asterisk/src/websms/doc/websms.md

 key_body[api-2]      = text
  ```

 As can be seen, parameters that are common between configurations does not need to be specified more than once, see for example the parameter `path` above.
+Note that there is no default value available for the other interfaces when a parameters, using square brackets,  are set for one of them.
+That is, if a parameter is defined, using square brackets, for one interface; that parameter needs to be defied for all other interfaces too.

 #### Multiple outgoing interface configurations